A Quick Overview of Final Fantasy 15

 Final Fantasy 15 is the newest entry into the Single Player Final Fantasy world.
 It is set in a somewhat modern world, where cars, trucks, and what have you exist, alongside many fantasy elements, such as flying mega fortresses, and daemons that roam the land.
 This is all very standard Final Fantasy stuff, but it feels as though something is missing, at least when it comes to the story.

-At least they did a great job of making you absolutely hate the antagonist, though I don’t exactly know why they did that.
-No spoilers on who that antagonist is, but suffice it to say it isn’t who you expect.
+At least they did a great job of making you absolutely hate the antagonist, though I do not exactly know why they did that.
+No spoilers on who that antagonist is, but suffice it to say it is not who you expect.

 This is a Review of the Main Game only – No DLC plots are mentioned.

 I have been a fan of the Final Fantasy series since the very first game back on the Nintendo Entertainment System as a kid.
 In fact, it was one of the very first video games that I played, alongside classics, such as Duck Hunt and Solomons Key.
 In fact, I have owned and played every single final fantasy game EXCEPT 11 and the Final Fantasy 7 Remake for PC (Cause it isn’t out yet!).
 My history there should prove that I enjoy a good Final Fantasy game, so when I say there is something important missing from Final Fantasy 15, it pains me to do so.

 Just so you know – I am biased when it comes to Final Fantasy, given that I have played all of the previous titles mentioned above.
 Your experience with this game and my opinions formed from my experience should not be a determining factor for whether or not you try this game out.
 I will always recommend to form your own opinions, rather than rely on the opinions of others to make decisions for you.